Introduction

 We believe communities have a key role to play in this transition – whether through long-established community anchors looking to diversify, or through informal groups of activists who want to take action in their local neighbourhood.

 The Canopy Guide to Retrofit aims to help them do this.
-There are four parts:
+There are three parts

-Part 2 – for site workers, explains how we run our construction sites, keeping volunteers safe, and helping them learn new skills, whilst crossing identity lines that usually divide us.
+Part 1 – for site workers and volunteers, explains how we run our construction sites, keeping volunteers safe, and helping them learn new skills, whilst crossing identity lines that usually divide us.

-Part 3 – for volunteers, explains why we retrofit sites the way we do (with bio-based materials), and explains the practical considerations that need to be taken into account when retrofitting Victorian terraces and back-to-backs with members of the local community.
+Part 2 – a technical guide, explains why we retrofit sites the way we do (with bio-based materials), and explains the practical considerations that need to be taken into account when retrofitting Victorian terraces and back-to-backs with members of the local community.